 Strong's defines chrusolithos as a gold or yellow-colored gemstone ("gold stone").
 Thayer's lexicon says it is golden colored.
-All ten versions of Scripture used for comparison purposes in this series translate the word as "chrysolite."
+All ten versions of the Bible used for comparison purposes in this series translate the word as "chrysolite."

 "Others said that there was in the Ark a figure of chrysolite or ruby with the head and tail of a shecat and with two wings.
 It would utter a moaning sound, and the Ark would rush toward the enemy with the Israelites following it.
 When it stayed, they stood and were at ease, and victory came."

-The Chrysolite's color of golden yellow was associated with the sun and Sunday.
+The golden yellow color of chrysolite was associated with the sun and Sunday.
 A donkey engraved on the gem gave the wearer the ability to predict the future.
 On the other hand, if a vulture was etched on the stone it gave the person who possessed it the power to control demons and the winds.

-This gemstone was also though to dispel various "terrors" of the night but only if it was worn in a setting of gold (Curious Lore of Precious Stones, pages 66 - 67, 133).
+Chrysolite was also thought to dispel various "terrors" of the night but only if it was worn in a setting of gold (Curious Lore of Precious Stones, pages 66 - 67, 133).